hugowschneider/fastgraphql/README.md

 ## SQLAlchemy

 To integrate SQLAlchemy models to the GraphQL API first all dependency for SQLAlchemy should be installed using:

 ```shell
 pip install fastgraphql[sqlalchemy]
 ```

-SQLAlchemy, then, models can be incorporated to the GraphQL API by first telling FastGraphQLwhat which is the base class to be
+SQLAlchemy, then, models can be incorporated to the GraphQL API by first telling FastGraphQL what which is the base class to be
 considered:

 ```python